 Community Engagement Officer- Increase community awareness of headspace services, facilitate consumer participation, organise and deliver health promotion activities and special events.
 The community engagement officer also looks at preventive measures for young people and promotes the four core streams (mental health, Drug and alcohol, Vocational and employments and physical health).

-We also run groups from our centre- for details check out the rest of the website or click the link below to watch a video of some of our youth volunteers talking about it.
+We also run groups from our centre- for details check out the rest of the website or stay up to date on our Facebook page or Instagram profile

 Kat is the service manager.
 She oversees the day to day running of centre.
 She is also a clinical psychologist and puppy mother to the handsome Winston.

-Kaitlyn will be out and about in the community.
-She is also the person who organises different projects and activities for the centre.
+Lincoln will be out and about in the community.
+He is also the person who organises different projects and activities for the centre.

 headspace Nowra believes that family and friends play an important role in a young person’s journey to better wellbeing.